SorenA/light-hosting-kube/README.md

 After having read [Vito Botta](https://github.com/vitobotta)'s article [From zero to Kubernetes in Hetzner Cloud with Terraform, Ansible and Rancher](https://vitobotta.com/2019/10/14/kubernetes-hetzner-cloud-terraform-ansible-rancher/) where he used Rancher to configure the Kubernetes cluster, I wanted to recreate my setup in a similar fashion, using Ubuntu servers, and adding Cloudflare DNS on top.

-Harden linux ansible role was inspired by [Githubixx's ansible-role-harden-linux](https://github.com/githubixx/ansible-role-harden-linux).
+Harden Linux Ansible role was inspired by [Githubixx's ansible-role-harden-linux](https://github.com/githubixx/ansible-role-harden-linux).

+Rancher Ansible role was inspired by [Sylflo's rancher2-ansible](https://github.com/sylflo-ansible-kubernetes/rancher2-ansible)